xixumei1226/dual-sourcing-rl/README.md

 ```
 env.seed(seed)
 ```
-to set the seed for the env’s random number generator.
+to set the seed for the environment’s random number generator.
 To execute one time step within the environment, simply run
 ```
 env.step(action)
 ```
-where `action` is a numpy array of dimension 2 representing the orders place with the two suppliers.
+where `action` is a numpy array of dimension 2 representing the orders placed with the two suppliers.
 To reset the environment to the initial state, run
 ```
 env.reset()
 ```